Digital Marketing 5 min read

 Google sent test questions to human quality raters and used their responses to update the algorithm against several ranking signals.
 Then, the company assigned quality classifications, modeled after human quality ratings, to websites on their search engine.

 This update let websites with original content, researched reports, and thoughtful analyses rank higher on SERPs in the long run.
-Now, SEO experts avoid black hat tactics and spam links, focusing more on quality content creation for users online.
+Now, SEO experts avoid black hat tactics and spam links, focusing more on quality SEO friendly content creation for users online.

 April 2012 – Penguin